WebHostingCoopTeam/jekyll.foundation.whc/_posts/2015-12-28-Ask-Letter.md

 Looking for year end tax deductible giving options?
 We have a choice that will allow you to support causes you care about.

-Our http://foundation.webhosting.coop/ would be grateful for your support.
+Our [Webhosting.coop Foundation](http://foundation.webhosting.coop/) would be grateful for your support.

 Our mission: